jnktsj/APPSR/README.md

 the `-x` option in `adapt-clip`.
 ##### Option for Evaluation
 ###### -3 SEQ1,SEQ2,...
-Comma-separated list of 3′adapter(s) for quality control.
-When the option is specified, `adapt-qc` maps the processed reads after clipping each 3′adapter in each run and checks each genome mapping rate.
+Comma-separated list of 3′ adapter(s) for quality control.
+When the option is specified, `adapt-qc` maps the processed reads after clipping each 3′ adapter in every run and checks the genome mapping rate.
 ##### Option for Exhaustive Search
 ###### -p FLOAT